How to Change System Language (Locale) in Ubuntu and Debian?

 list available system locales

-To display detailed information about the locales installed on the current Linux host:
+View detailed information about the locales available on your Linux host:

 $ locale -a -v

-The list of locales available for installation is listed in the file:
+The list of locales available for use is listed in the file:

 $ sudo locale-gen de_DE.UTF-8